 recently discovered Higgs boson.
 We consider this dual-behaviour of all matter a metaphysical principle of the Contemporary worldview, and call it wave-particle duality.
 The metaphysical principle of wave-particle duality came to replace the idea of separately existing waves and particles implicit in the Newtonian worldview in the early 20th century:

 Matter: Particles & Waves

-Wave-Particle Duality All matter has both wave and There are 2 types of matter particles and waves. corpuscular properties.
+There are 2 types of matter - particles and waves.